ecurry15/Configure-Active-Directory/README.md

 <img src="https://i.ibb.co/qgbLLnZ/step9.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now that Active Directory is setup we are going to create a few users.
+Now that Active Directory is set up we are going to create a few users.
 Go to "Active Directory Users and Computers" and create an Organizational Unit called "_EMPLOYEES".
-Inside the employees folder create an employee with your name and username as "yourname.admin".
+Inside the _Employees folder create an employee with your name and username as "yourname.admin".
 Example: "edward.admin".
-Next add that employee to the "Domain Admins" security group.
+Next, add that employee to the "Domain Admins" security group.
 Now you should be able to log back into DC-1 with that admin account.
 </p>
 <br />